Venezuela votes in regional election under international eye

 Associated Press

-CARACAS, Venezuela (AP) — Venezuela’s electoral system will be put to the test Sunday when millions of voters across the South American country are expected to decide thousands of races in highly scrutinized regional elections.
+CARACAS, Venezuela (AP) — Venezuela’s electoral system was being put to the test Sunday, with millions of voters across the South American country casting ballots for thousands of races in highly scrutinized regional elections.

-The contest will be observed by more than 130 international monitors, mostly from the European Union, satisfying a longstanding demand of the opponents of President Nicolás Maduro.
-It will mark the first time in four years the main opposition parties will participate in an election, a decision that came amid now-suspended negotiations between the ruling party and adversaries.
+The contest was being observed by more than 130 international monitors, mostly from the European Union, satisfying a longstanding demand of the opponents of President Nicolás Maduro.
+It is the first time in four years the main opposition parties are participating in an election, a decision that came amid now-suspended negotiations between the ruling party and adversaries.

 More than 21 million Venezuelans are eligible to vote in over 3,000 contests, including for 23 governors and 335 mayors positions.
 More than 70,000 candidates entered the races.

+Turnout appeared to be relatively light during the morning at several Caracas polling places.

 Maduro is not on the ballot.
 His term ends in 2025.
-But what is at stake is the legitimacy of the National Electoral Council, which has often been accused of setting conditions favorable of Maduro’s allies after years marked by their decisions to disqualify parties and some of the most popular opposition candidates.
+But what is at stake is the legitimacy of the National Electoral Council, which has often been accused of setting conditions favorable to Maduro’s allies.
+In recent years, they have disqualified parties and some of the most popular opposition candidates.

-International observers have been deployed across Venezuela to observe electoral conditions such as fairness, media access, campaign activities and disqualification of candidates.
+The international observers have been deployed across Venezuela to observe conditions such as fairness, media access, campaign activities and disqualification of candidates.
 They are expected to release a preliminary report early next week and an in-depth look next year.

 It is the first time in 15 years that EU observers are in Venezuela.
 In previous elections, foreign observation was essentially carried out by multilateral and regional electoral organizations close to the Venezuelan executive.